 Asian hornets are established in much of Europe, including France and Jersey, and a number of sightings and nests have been found in the UK since 2016.
 To date it is believed that these all have been destroyed; however, it is important that we stay on the alert and report any sightings to the National Bee Unit.
+Details of how to report sightings are detailed below.
 The general public and beekeepers are being asked to participate in this Asian hornet watch.

 How to identify the Asian hornet